Breathwork & Movement Training in Columbus, Ohio

 Until it isn’t.

-Chronic stress, long work hours, heavy training, and repeated bracing patterns can change how you breathe.
-Over time, that affects pressure inside the body, how tension distributes, and how well you recover between stressors.
+Chronic stress, long work hours, heavy training, and repeated bracing patterns can gradually change how you breathe.
+Over time that affects how pressure moves through the body, how tension shows up, and how well you recover between periods of stress.

-If breathing becomes shallow, upper-chest dominant, or constantly braced, other areas often compensate — the neck, ribs, low back, pelvic floor.
+When breathing becomes shallow, upper-chest dominant, or constantly braced, other areas begin to compensate.
+The neck, ribs, low back, and pelvic floor often start carrying the load.

 You can stretch those areas endlessly and still feel tight.